jiach/MetaDiff/README.md

 `metadiff_results.tsv` - a tab-delimited file containing the results of meta-regression.
 Usually it will be made of these columns:

-Isoform - names of the isoform or gene (the name of this column will be changed to "Feature_ID" in future updates);
+Feature - names of the isoform or gene

 Convergence - convergence status output by metatest;